digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

 ---
-description: Keyfob cloning instructions for the AU Falcon (Smartlock only) using a Remocon branded keyfob and programmer
+description: Keyfob cloning instructions using a Remocon branded keyfob and programmer (Smartlock only)
 ---

 # Manufacturer Specific Instructions - Remocon